ogbigboss/how-i-got-my-netflix-show-cancelled/DRAFT.md

 So when that line says nothing happens and the good game ends... that's what it means.

 Nothing happens.
+In a code review profesionally, someone would probably point that out and say you could even get rid of two lines of code, since nothing at all happens in that case.
+You don't need the word `morally` to even be in the function, that way.

-Ah, September in the rain.
+Anyway, September in the rain.
 Writing this in June 2023, some 9 months later, I'm still in this loop somehow.
 Alas.

 # Potential remaining outline (in parts)